Sign up for a premium membership to the KIDS ART SPOT and enjoy our entire library of creative printables and guided art videos!

 Begin by asking kids to sift through the recycling bin with you and see what interesting things they find.

-Round bottle caps, bumpy edges, rough feeling sides—have them feel things with their eyes shut and think about what pattern it might make on the paper.
+Round bottle caps, bumpy edges, rough feeling sides – have them feel things with their eyes shut and think about what pattern it might make on the paper.
+With very young children use lots of adjectives such as smooth, soft, fuzzy, bumpy, rough, etc.

-Step 2.
-Assemble your DIY stamps for printing.
+2. Assemble your stamps for printing

-Once you’ve found some interesting materials, you can begin to attach them onto squares of cardboard.
 We used our low temperature hot glue gun to mount the objects.
 Depending on the age of your child/and your hot glue gun, encourage them to do this themselves.
 Younger kids can use school glue to assemble their stamps.

 For thinner printing items (such as a fruit mesh bags), stretch them over the cardboard square and secure on the opposite side with glue.
 Then attach a cork to the back of the print plate to give your child something to grip when they press it into the paint.

-Step 3.
-Prepare paint for printing.
+3. Prepare paint for printing

 Before printing, cover your flat surface with something to protect it.